taennan/use-bool/README.md

 This hook also supports callbacks which are run when a change in state is made

-It must be noted that the callbacks will not be run if state is changed with the `set` function.
-Only `on`, `off` and `toggle` will run these callbacks

 ```ts
 const onTurnedOff = () => console.log('state === false')
 const onTurnedOn = () => console.log('state === true')